Gopinath0903/Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

 ![image](https://github.com/user-attachments/assets/5184b465-0c05-44d9-b14c-f9718971cd49)

 ## RESULT
-Thus the python program to print the string in multiple lines using triple quotes was exceuted sucessfully
+Thus the python program to print the string in multiple lines using triple quotes was executed successfully